Charlotte Hornets (baseball): Memorable teams and players

-Two Hornet teams are remembered for their proficiency.
 The 1931 team won 100 games and lost 37 with a winning percentage of .730.
 The club was managed by 33-year-old player/manager Oceola Guy Lacy of Cleveland, Tenn., whose playing career spanned a quarter-century, 1916–1941.
 The Hornets finished 13 1/2 games ahead of the second place Raleigh, which was beaten four games to two in the championship series.
 The team had several .300 hitters, including Frank "What-A-Man" Packard (.366 with 21 home runs and 123 RBIs); Vern Brandes (.335 with 144 RBIs and a league high 44 stolen bases) and George Rhinehardt (.325).
 Jimmy Hudgens batted (.290) and was the only one of the group to play in the major leagues.
 The team's top pitcher was right-hander Charles "Struttin' Bud" Shaney, who led the league with a 24–10 record.
 Shaney never played in the majors, but won 230 games during his lengthy minor league career.
 In 1954 at age 54 he played in his annual Tri-State Leaguye game with the Asheville Tourists and was still good enough to pitch five innings of four-hit shutout ball for a victory.
+In 1942, Donald O'Dell "Red" Barbary, a second-string catcher, pitched and won a 22-inning game.

 In 1951 the Hornets also won 100 games, while losing 40 with a .714 winning percentage record.
 The team took first place in the league on May 15 and remained there for the rest of the season, finishing 15 games ahead of Asheville.
 However, Charlotte was eliminated in the opening round of the league playoffs, losing three games to one to Spartanburg, which had finished 27 games behind the Hornets in regular league play.
 The Hornets were managed by 27-year-old Cal Ermer, who also hit.
 297 and led the league's second basemen in fielding (.971) in his last season as an active player.
 Later he served for nearly two years (1967 and 1968) as manager of the Minnesota Twins.

 The Hornets' Francisco "Frank" Campos led the league in batting (.368) with only 20 strike outs in 566 plate appearances.
 Catcher Bob Oldis and outfield Bruce Barmes also were standouts.
 Bob Oldis played parts of seven seasons in the Major Leagues as a catcher, and later was a longtime MLB coach and scout.